 - 1. Remove the two screws (M2x4) that secure the display-cable bracket to the system board. - 2.
 Lift the display-cable bracket off the system board. - 3.
-Disconnect the camera cable and the display cable from the system board. - 4.
+Push the camera cable and the display cable away from the system board to disconnect the cables from the system board. - 4.
 Remove the two screws (M2x4) that secure the USB Type-C port bracket to the palm-rest and keyboard assembly. - 5.
-Peel off the Mylar that secures the power-button cable and the left antenna cable (applicable only to computers shipped with active antenna) to the system board. - 6.
+Peel off the Mylar that secures the power-button cable to the system board. - 6.
 Open the latch and disconnect the power-button cable from the system board. - 7.
-Open the latch and disconnect the left antenna cable from the system board. - 8.
-Disconnect the left speaker cable from the system board. - 9.
-Disconnect the keyboard cable from the system board. - 10.
-Remove the two screws (M2x4) that secure the USB Type-C port bracket to the palm-rest and keyboard assembly. - 11.
-Peel off the Mylar that secures the right antenna cable (applicable only to computers shipped with active antenna) and the antenna cable to the system board. - 12.
-Remove the screw (M2x4) that secures the wireless-card bracket to the system board. - 13.
-Open the latch and disconnect the antenna cable from the wireless card. - 14.
-Disconnect the right speaker cable from the system board. - 15.
-Remove the three screws (M2x4) that secure the system board to the palm-rest and keyboard assembly. - 16.
+Disconnect the left speaker cable from the system board. - 8.
+Disconnect the keyboard cable from the system board. - 9.
+Remove the two screws (M2x4) that secure the USB Type-C port bracket to the palm-rest and keyboard assembly. - 10.
+Peel off the Mylar that secures the antenna cable to the system board. - 11.
+Remove the screw (M2x4) that secures the wireless-card bracket to the system board. - 12.
+Open the latch and disconnect the antenna cable from the wireless card. - 13.
+Disconnect the right speaker cable from the system board. - 14.
+Remove the three screws (M2x4) that secure the system board to the palm-rest and keyboard assembly. - 15.
 Lift the system board off the palm-rest and keyboard assembly.